Jake L. Hamon Sr.: Personal life

 Hamon was born in Grenola, Kansas, and graduated from the University of Kansas with a law degree in 1898.
 In the same year, he married Georgia Perkins in Sedan, Kansas.
 They had two children, Jake L. Hamon Jr. (born 1901 or 1902) and Olivebelle Hamon (born 1909).

 Career

 Hamon moved to Lawton, in the Oklahoma Territory, in 1901.
 He became city attorney.
 He was elected mayor.
 He was voted out of office in 1903, amid accusations of corruption and claims of extorting money from local gamblers.

 He became chairman of the Oklahoma Territory Republican National Committee.
-In 1909, he was a lobbyist in Washington, D. C.
+In 1909, he was a lobbyist in Washington, D.C.

 In 1910, he was accused of trying to bribe U.S. Senator Thomas Gore to support some land contracts that attorney J. M. McMurray had made with the Chickasaw and Choctaw Nations.
 Gore claimed that the contracts were worth $30 million, and that Hamon stood to gain a 10 percent fee contingent on the sales.
 Hamon had offered Gore $25,000 for his favorable vote.
 Gore continued to oppose the sale.
 The charge was investigated by a congressional committee, where both McMurray and Hamon denied under oath that they had attempted to bribe the Senator Gore.

-He moved to Ardmore, Oklahoma in 1912, and, with circus owner, John Ringling, built a railway from Ardmore to Ringling, Oklahoma.
+He moved in 1912 to Ardmore, Oklahoma, and, with circus owner John Ringling, built a railway from Ardmore to Ringling, Oklahoma.
 Hamon had already begun speculating in oil leases in the Healdton oil field, where he reportedly became very wealthy.

-In 1920, he was elected a Republican National Committeeman for Oklahoma, defeating John Embry of Chandler and Oklahoma City's James J. McGraw of Oklahoma City.
+In 1920, he was elected a Republican National Committeeman for Oklahoma, defeating John Embry of Chandler and James J. McGraw of Oklahoma City.
 He helped broker the selection of Warren G. Harding for candidate for US president.
 As a result, he was believed to be inline for selection for a cabinet post.